Quantyca/cookiecutter-quantyca-ml-base/README.md

 │
 ├── src                <- Source code for use in this project.
 │
+│
+├── LICENSE
+├── README.md          <- The top-level README for developers using this project.
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
                           generated with `pip freeze > requirements.txt`